 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients optimize their benefits.
 We give advice about unemployment benefits.
 Also, we help you with worker’s compensation benefits and offset issues.

-If you have issues with retirement and disability benefits, then we will walk you through your options.
+If you have issues with retirement and SSDI benefits, then we will walk you through your options.
 We promise, you do have options.
 Our specialists can help also you apply for disability benefits.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, we will answer them.
 You can learn more about SSA’s appeal forms here.
 Call us for free today.

 Cannon Disability helps clients in Utah, Nevada, California and Colorado.
 Learn about Utah SSD benefits and Nevada SSD benefits here.
 Additionally, your can learn more about winning benefits in California here.
 Likewise, you can learn about Colorado SSD benefits here.
 We also represent clients in Idaho, Wyoming, and Arizona.